Powerful Visible Patterned Events

 They’re continuing to take lives in that area today.

-The full death rate there now could exceed 20,000.
-The Israeli army hates and fears the Hamas group.
-They’ll try to damage members of that group as much as they can for as long as possible.
+The Israeli army has their Us-Them instincts in full gear, and some members of that military force hates and fears the Hamas group.
+They might try to damage members of that Hamas group as much as they can for as long as possible and they will feel extremely entitled to those beliefs and those negative behaviors as they do that damage.

-Other Palestinians have become collateral damage as a result of that hatred.
+Other Palestinians have become collateral damage to the battleground as a result of that hatred.
 The people from that group will clearly have long-range hatred for whoever wins this immediate set of battles, which will make long-term Peace in that setting, and in other parts of Israel, extremely difficult and almost impossible.

 THERE ARE CORE TOOLS THAT CAN CREATE PEACE AND A SENSE OF US

-It’s possible to have the intention of creating, maintaining, and sustaining Peace in those inter group settings, but that needs to be very intentional behavior if it’s going to work.
+That needs to be very intentional behavior if it’s going to work.
 It must meet the needs of each group in each setting to function as an Us with their group.

 We need to understand the extreme value and high impact of being Us.